ludocode/msgpack-tools/README.md

 ## Installation

+### Arch Linux

+msgpack-tools is available in the [AUR](https://aur.archlinux.org/packages/msgpack-tools/).
+It can be installed with `makepkg` or with any AUR helper:

+    yaourt -S msgpack-tools

+### Other

-msgpack-tools currently must be built from source.
-The latest version of the msgpack-tools source archive can be downloaded from the releases page.
+For other platforms, msgpack-tools currently must be built from source.
+The latest version of the msgpack-tools source archive should be downloaded from the releases page.
 This includes the library dependencies and has pre-generated man pages:

 [https://github.com/ludocode/msgpack-tools/releases](https://github.com/ludocode/msgpack-tools/releases)